L-Naej/Adaptative_Vision/README.md

 Parameters :
 * screenwidth : width of your screen in millimeters
 * screenheight height of your screen in millimeters
-* ip : server IP (in general, localhost), ie. the machine where server.py is being executed
+* ip : server IP (generally, localhost), ie. the machine where server.py is being executed
 * port : port the server is listening to
 * treshold : value to tweak to improve stability of the head tracking.
 Higher the value, more stable is the detection, but a value too high will result in no more detection of the movement (head considered as still).
 * haarfile : cascading files containing statistics value used to detect a head in the camera stream.
 If you want to use an other file, change this value (see the haarcascades directory).
 See http://en.wikipedia.org/wiki/Haar-like_features for more information.